Geometric quantization of symplectic maps and Witten's asymptotic conjecture: Prequantized fibrations and Bergman kernels

 For any $v\in\cinf(B,TB)$, consider $\nabla^{E_p}_{v^H}$ as a first order differential operator acting on $\cinf(M,E_p)$.
 This can be seen as the contraction with $v\in\cinf(B,TB)$ of a connection on the infinite dimensional vector bundle of fibrewise smooth sections.
 The \emph{$L^2$-Hermitian connection} on $\HH_p$ over $B$ is defined for any $v\in\cinf(B,TB)$ by

 By an argument of \cite[Th.1.14]{BGS88}, $\nabla^{E_p}_{v^H}$ preserves the $L^2$-Hermitian product \cref{L2}, so that $\nabla^{\HH_p}$ is a Hermitian connection on $(\HH_p,h^{\HH_p})$.

 A prequantized fibration is called \emph{holomorphic} if $\pi:M\fl B$ is a holomorphic submersion between complex manifolds, and if $(L,h^L),\,(E,h^E)$ are holomorphic Hermitian bundles equipped with their \emph{Chern connections} $\nabla^L,\,\nabla^E$, which are the unique Hermitian connections preserving the holomorphic structure.
-There is an induced relative complex structure $J\in\End(TX)$ compatible with $\om$ inducing the natural holomorphic structure in the fibres, and this makes $\pi:M\fl B$ into a \emph{Kähler fibration} in the sense of \cite[Def.1.4]{BGS88}.
-We set $\Psi=-\i R^E$ in \cref{deltapphi}.
+The relative complex structure $J\in\End(TX)$ induced by the natural holomorphic structure in the fibres is then compatible with $\om$, and this makes $\pi:M\fl B$ into a \emph{Kähler fibration} in the sense of \cite[Def.1.4]{BGS88}.
+Set $\Psi=-\i\Lambda_\om R^E$ in \cref{deltapphi}, where $\Lambda_\om$ denotes the contraction by $\om$.
 For a proof of the following proposition, we refer to \cite[\S\,1.4.3]{MM07}, \cite[Th.1.1]{BV89}, \cite[Th.3.2]{BK92} and the references therein.

 \begin{prop} Let $\pi:M\fl B$ be a holomorphic prequantized fibration with $B$ compact.
-Then there exists $p_0\in\N$ such that for any $p>p_0$ and $b\in B$, the space $\HH_{p,b}$ coincides with the space of holomorphic sections of $E_{p,b}$ inside $\cinf(X_b,E_{p,b})$, and the bundle $\HH_p$ over $B$ has a natural holomorphic structure, for which the $L^2$-Hermitian connection $\nabla^{\HH_p}$ on $\HH_p$ is the Chern connection of $(\HH_p,h^{\HH_p})$. \end{prop} Let us finally set the following convention : for any $k\in\N$, if $A,\,B\in\End(\R^k)$ are symmetric matrices with $A$ positive, we define $\det{}^{\frac{1}{2}}(A+\sqrt{-1}B)$ to be the square root of $\det(A+\sqrt{-1}B)$ determined by analytic continuation along the path $t\mapsto A+t\sqrt{-1}B$ for $t\in[0,1]$.
+Then there exists $p_0\in\N$ such that for any $p\geq p_0$ and $b\in B$, the space $\HH_{p,b}$ coincides with the space of holomorphic sections of $E_{p,b}$ inside $\cinf(X_b,E_{p,b})$, and the bundle $\HH_p$ over $B$ has a natural holomorphic structure, for which the $L^2$-Hermitian connection $\nabla^{\HH_p}$ on $\HH_p$ is the Chern connection of $(\HH_p,h^{\HH_p})$. \end{prop} Let us finally set the following convention : for any $k\in\N$, if $A,\,B\in\End(\R^k)$ are symmetric matrices with $A$ positive, we define $\det{}^{\frac{1}{2}}(A+\sqrt{-1}B)$ to be the square root of $\det(A+\sqrt{-1}B)$ determined by analytic continuation along the path $t\mapsto A+t\sqrt{-1}B$ for $t\in[0,1]$.